There’s only one way of improv, and that’s your own

 Then again this Saturday a lovely improviser said they’d been absorbing loads of stuff but were now confused by it all and stuck in their heads, so we get her to just focus on one thing and forget everything else, and the scene she was in was hilarious, touching, told a complete story and was basically brilliant.

-Every time I go into Saturday workshops with too strong a plan, it feels like hard work.
+Every time I go into teach workshops with too strong a plan, it feels like hard work.
 Every time I go in with an open mind and adapt, it produces some amazing stuff.
+For me improv teaching is based on responding to and encouraging what is already there.

 This all leads me to believe that there is no set method, as by the time you’ve learnt it it’s too late anyway as it’s then old and everybody is doing it or bored of seeing it.
 If you think you’ve got ‘it’ you actually loose something else – the danger, the enjoyment, the excitement, the vulnerability, the humanity, the nerves, the brilliance.
 And all these things are way more important than the ‘it’, whatever the ‘it’ is.